ISE Cryptography — Lecture 06

 So, what did we learn?

-• PKI and certificates: the trust infrastructure that makes signatures useful
+• PKI and certificates: trust as governance, not cryptography

 • CCA security: why IND-CPA is not enough

-• The Bleichenbacher attack: a single-bit oracle recovers the plaintext
+• Bleichenbacher’s single-bit padding oracle recovers the plaintext

-• The MAC neuters the decryption oracle; CPA security handles the rest
+• MAC neuters the decryption oracle; CPA security handles the rest

 Where Do We Go from Here?